moritzshore/rswap/README.md

 library(rswap)
 ```

 A useful place to start would be the `rswap_init()` function.
 This function creates the "Hupselbrook" example case in the same directory as your `swap.exe`.
 It goes on to run the setup, copy in the observed data template file, and plot the results.
-If this function finished successfully, you know `rswap` is working properly.
+If this function finished successfully, you know `rswap` is working properly. **Note, rswap only works with SWAP's latest version: 4.2**

 ``` r
 project_path <- rswap_init(swap_exe = "C:/path/to/swap.exe")